 - Supplier Threat Protection.
 This solution from Proofpoint provides an added layer of protection by monitoring third-party entities and your suppliers to detect when an account has been compromised.
-Using advanced behavioral artificial intelligence (AI) and machine learning, compromised accounts can be detected early and acted on, even if the supply chain attacks haven’t been directed at your company yet.
+Using advanced behavioural artificial intelligence (AI) and machine learning, compromised accounts can be detected early and acted on, even if the supply chain attacks haven’t been directed at your company yet.

 Figure 4.
 Compromised account information provided through the Proofpoint Supplier Threat Protection dashboard.

 - Proofpoint Domain Discover.
-This detection system continually analyzes newly registered domains, helping you identify domain lookalikes and respond to the domains attackers used to defraud your employees, customers and partners.
+This detection system continually analyses newly registered domains, helping you identify domain lookalikes and respond to the domains attackers used to defraud your employees, customers and partners.
 Data gathered from Domain Discover can help support your virtual takedown submissions and get malicious domains added to blocklists.

 - Nexus Supplier Risk Explorer.
 The Proofpoint Nexus supplier risk solution automatically identifies your suppliers and the domains they use to email your users.
 It assesses the risk level of these supplier domains by evaluating several dimensions, including:

-- Threats sent to your organization
+- Threats sent to your organisation

 - Threats sent to other Proofpoint customers

 - Whether a domain has a DMARC reject policy

 Figure 5.
 Proofpoint Supplier Risk Explorer dashboard showing domain details and risk levels.

 Supplier domains actively sending your users malicious emails will rise to the top of the list.
 That helps your security team focus their efforts on the highest risk suppliers.